glenimp617/Silence2SRT/README.md

 # Silence2SRT

 Silence2SRT creates an .srt subtitle file from silent or non-silent sections of an audio file.
-It is useful in video editing applications for quickly placing objects on the timeline.
+It is useful in video editing applications for quickly placing objects on the timeline as the .srt can be used for marker points.

 The team radio graphic at 1:24 in this video was created with the help of Silence2SRT - https://www.youtube.com/watch?v=2LmSJkQ7lCs